wagtail/rfcs/text/100-headless-support.md

 - [Add ability to support custom renderers for Page views (e.g. JSON API response at page URLs) #11752](https://github.com/wagtail/wagtail/issues/11752)
 - [Accept page change in before_serve_page handling #5753](https://github.com/wagtail/wagtail/issues/5753/)

-### Redirects

-Wagtail provides a `RedirectsAPIViewSet`.
-It needs further improvements – see [Refactor redirect middleware to use its lookup logic for redirects API #11524](https://github.com/wagtail/wagtail/pull/11524).

-### Rich Text

-Wagtail should make it more straightforward to access rendered HTML.
-See [API should provide access to the HTML-converted versions of rich text fields #2695](https://github.com/wagtail/wagtail/issues/2695).

 ### Multi-site support

 The Wagtail API only allows requests from one site at a time to make sure any site listings are isolated from other sites by default.
 But the API could be improved in the following ways: